Monitoring data quality in assets

 History

-The History pane shows the evolution of the quality score over time, for up to one month in the past.
+The History pane shows the evolution of the quality score over the last 7 days of data.

 You can show the date and the score for a specific period at the upper-right corner of the pane by hovering your pointer over that period.
 When you select a period by clicking it, the upper-left corner of the pane shows a trend of the score compared to the period before it.